Padraic-O-Mhuiris/nix-presentation/slides.md

 From the kernel version to your vimrc or vscode extensions

-Very nice features like rollbacks
+Atomic rollbacks and upgrades

 Entire dependency can be graphed and visualized - `nix-tree`

 Everything can be version controlled on github

-Nixpkgs provides a "module" system for very succinct setup
+Nixpkgs provides a "module" system for a transparent and declarative setup

 I won't digress too much but will show a few examples